clandrew/ihsie/README.md

 # ihsie - NES Sprite Import/Export Tool
-This tool allows you to
+This command-line tool allows you to
 * Export sprite data from a NES ROM to a PNG image file
 * Import sprite data from a PNG image file to a NES ROM